googleapis/google-cloud-ruby/google-cloud-secret_manager-v1beta1/README.md

-# Ruby Client for the Secret Manager V1beta1 API
+# Ruby Client for the Secret Manager V1BETA1 API

 Stores sensitive data such as API keys, passwords, and certificates.
 Provides convenience while improving security.

-Secret Manager is a secure and convenient storage system for API keys, passwords, certificates, and other sensitive data.
-Secret Manager provides a central place and single source of truth to manage, access, and audit secrets across Google Cloud.

 https://github.com/googleapis/google-cloud-ruby

 This gem is a _versioned_ client.
-It provides basic client classes for a specific version of the Secret Manager V1beta1 API.
+It provides basic client classes for a specific version of the Secret Manager V1BETA1 API.
 Most users should consider using the main client gem, [google-cloud-secret_manager](https://rubygems.org/gems/google-cloud-secret_manager).
 See the section below titled *Which client should I use?* for more information.